exakat/exakat-docs/Reference/Rules/Constants/CreatedOutsideItsNamespace.rst

 Using the `define() <https://www.php.net/define>`_ function, it is possible to create constant outside their namespace, but using the fully qualified namespace.

+However, this makes the code confusing and difficult to debug.
+It is recommended to move the constant definition to its namespace.

 .. code-block:: php

    <?php